benrmatthews/fantactivist/_posts/2017-02-08-fantastic-activist.md

 <p>I'll be the first to admit that I am not an active activist and this was one of the first marches that I'd ever been on.</p>

-<p>I grew up in a politically apathetic family, middle class and comfortable.
+<p>I grew up in a politically apathetic family.
+Middle class and comfortable.
 Why would I need to protest and campaign if my family and I were ok?</p>

 <p>But that's not how the modern world works.
-Showing your support for a cause - even if it doesn't directly affect you - is important, as the people campaigning are often those in less a position of power than those they're campaigning against.</p>
+Showing your support for a cause - even if it doesn't directly affect you - is important.
+The people campaigning are often those in less a position of power than those they're campaigning against.</p>

 <p>I also feel that I'm an inexperienced activist.
 In my work I'm much more of a curator of other people's voice.
 What do I have to give to help activists around the world?</p>